 The Read

-Listening to how the team describes the product, the strategy, the story they're telling.
-Probing to understand the assumptions underneath, the calls that have been made, where the doubt is.
-Surfacing the questions the team isn't asking themselves yet — until the diagnosis has its shape, ready to take away.
+Listening to how the team describes the product, the strategy and the story they're telling.
+Probing to understand the assumptions underneath, the calls that have been made and where the doubt is.
+Surfacing the questions the team isn't asking themselves yet.

 The Sharpen

 Coming back with the initial findings.
-Where we had it right, where we had it wrong.
 Working with the team to build on what's there, and shape the recommendations live in the room.
-By the end we've sharpened the version of the product worth committing to — ready for us to take away and write the report.
+By the end we've sharpened the version of the product worth committing to, ready for us to take away and write the report.

 The Report